agustinmista/mdviewer/README.md

 stack install
 ```

-The installation will usually copy the executable to `$HOME/.local/bin`, so is
+The installation will usually copy the executable to `$HOME/.local/bin`, so it is
-important that you have append it your PATH.
+important that you have append it to your PATH.
 Other data files such as the
 styles repository are copied into your Xdg data dir, this is usualy
-`$HOME/.local/share/mdviever`
+`$HOME/.local/share/mdviever`.

 ## Usage

-__mdviewer__ currently supports three subcommands
+__mdviewer__ currently supports three subcommands:

 ### _show_